yegor256/blog/_drafts/_review.md

-The discussion is not new, check [this](https://softwareengineering.stackexchange.com/questions/344618/does-code-review-typically-involve-uat-qa-testing) and [this](https://softwareengineering.stackexchange.com/questions/95363/should-code-reviewers-test-as-part-of-the-review) questions on SO.
-However, it seems that all answers there miss the key point.
+The discussion is not new, check [this](https://softwareengineering.stackexchange.com/questions/344618/does-code-review-typically-involve-uat-qa-testing) and [this](https://softwareengineering.stackexchange.com/questions/95363/should-code-reviewers-test-as-part-of-the-review) on SO.
+However, it seems that all the answers there miss the key point.

 As we all know, there are two _conflicting roles_ in any software project: constructors and destructors, also known as programmers and testers.